 We need to bring street dining back and make it permanent.
 A double-loaded sidewalk is one where there are activations such as seating, kiosks, sheds, and displays of goods on both sides of the pedestrian walkway.
 This enhances the space's attractiveness, safety, and prosperity.
 Double-loading a sidewalk transforms it from a mere connection between point A and B to a destination in and of itself.

 Sidewalks in this area should be permanently widened, some parking eliminated, and vehicle travel lanes narrowed.
-This would reduce the amount of space dedicated to car use and transform the street into a boulevard with space dedicated to uses that enhance community, commercial, and social life leading to Brooklyn Bridge Park and the Brooklyn Maritime District waterfront.
+This would reduce the amount of space dedicated to car use and transform the street into a boulevard with space dedicated to uses that enhance community, commercial, and social life leading to Brooklyn Bridge Park and the Brooklyn waterfront.

-Opportunity 3: Redevelop Pier 7 as a Mixed-Use Destination
+Requirement 3: Redevelop Pier 7 as a Mixed-Use Destination

 Existing Conditions